NaufalFiqri/ChatWithRobert/README.md

 How to run Chat with Robert
 ----------------------------------------------------------------------------------------------

-1) Open the folder in your desired.
+1) Open the folder in your desired IDE.
 2) Install required libraries and packages such as numpy, torch and nltk.
 3) If you want to improve the training dataset, you can run the training_pt.py several times.
 4) Run main.py to display the GUI of the system.